-DNCE 121 Beginning Ballet I (3) KCC AA/DA
+DNCE 121 Beginning Ballet I (3) KCC AA/DA and KCC AS/AH

-1.5 hours lecture, 3 hours lecture/lab per week Recommended Preparation: Qualification for ENG 100 or qualification for ESL 100.
+Recommended Preparation: Qualification for ENG 100 or qualification for ESL 100.

 Comment: DNCE 121 may be repeated for a maximum of 6 credits.
 Students will be required to purchase appropriate footwear for DNCE 121.